Vinceluuu/Vinceluuu.github.io/index.md

 # Vince Luu's Portfolio

-I am currently a computer science major at California State University, Fullerton and i plan on graduating in 2028.
+I am currently a computer science major at California State University, Fullerton and I plan on graduating in 2028.

 ## Favorite CPSC 120l Labs